 This article will take you 5 minutes to read.
 Feel free to leave your questions in the comment section, they will be answered!

-Merijn in his video mentions that he is doing testosterone replacement therapy.
-Basically meaning that the doses he takes are much less than what a usual steroid cycle is.
+Merijn mentions in his video that he is doing testosterone replacement therapy.
+Basically, the doses he’s using are lower than what a usual steroid cycle is but is also enough to increase his levels significantly.
 (Still, TRT can be quite a lot of extra testosterone compared to the low/average levels).

 But when it is even 0.5% of 200,000 people, that is still 1000 people.
 About a thousand people who might decide to buy SARMS or steroids, or do TRT replacement because they could be new to the gym, misinformed, or merely following in their hero’s footsteps.